 - Expensive and requires a lot of desk space.

-You can't go wrong with an HD and IPS monitor that will bring new vibrancy to your games.
-This monitor is ideal for someone who is adding a screen to their setup since it's very affordable while still sporting a refresh rate around 70Hz and a response time of 7ms.
-Use HMDI, VGA, or HDCP to connect this monitor to your computer.
+You can’t go wrong with an HD and IPS monitor that will bring new vibrancy to your PS4 games.
+This monitor is ideal for someone who is adding a screen to their setup since it’s very affordable while still sporting a refresh rate around 70Hz and a response time of 7ms.
+Besides HDMI port to your PS4, you can also use VGA, or HDCP to connect this monitor to your computer.

 - The refresh and response rate will work well with most casual gaming systems while still allowing you to experience speed and precision.